rradczewski/ymmv/_drafts/2018-09-27-ftt-never-speak-for-everyone-in-the-room.md

 ---
 layout: post
-title: "From the Toolbox: Never speak for everyone"
+title: "From the Toolbox: Never speak for everyone in the room"
 ---
 Here's an easy one: You’re asking around whether anyone has any questions, somebody responds with "no" and you - caught in the moment - move on.
 The conversation evolves and nobody bats an eyelid.
 But hang on, somebody might have been left behind today because of your willingness to take one reply for many.